jekku123/express-auth/README.md

 }
 ```

-2. Verify the user by sending a GET request to `api/user/verify-email` with the token received in the response from the register endpoint as params: `?token=TOKEN`
+2. Verify the user by sending a GET request to `api/user/verify-email` with the link received in the mock email
+   that is printed in the apps terminal in Docker.

 3. Login by sending a POST request to `api/auth/login` with the following payload: